-The department offers the degrees of Master of Arts (AM) and Doctor of Philosophy (PhD).
+The Department of Art History and Archaeology offers the degrees of Master of Arts (AM) and Doctor of Philosophy (PhD).
 Particular areas of strength include ancient art, European art of the Renaissance and early modern periods, Asian art, and modern and contemporary art of Europe and the Americas.
 The size of our graduate program ensures that our students receive an exceptional level of advising and mentoring.
 Every student has a faculty adviser; the research of PhD students is supervised by a Research Advisory Committee, a core group of three members of the faculty.
 PhD students gain teaching experience within the department or in other programs (as a mentored teaching experience or as instructors of record) as part of their professional preparation.

-Our faculty prepares students to acquire skills in empirical and theoretical methods in art history; museum, archival, and site research; visual and textual analysis; and descriptive and analytic writing.
+Our faculty prepares students to acquire skills in empirical and theoretical methods in art history; museum, archival and site research; visual and textual analysis; and descriptive and analytic writing.
 Students also take advantage of curatorial or research internships at the university's Kemper Art Museum, the Saint Louis Art Museum and other local institutions, as well as art museums outside the region.
 The department supports students' professional development and research projects through funded field trips to major art centers and financial subvention of travel for research and presentation of conference papers.
 Such education and support prepares our students for a variety of professional opportunities at the highest level.

 Applicants for admission to the graduate program are normally expected to have completed 18 hours of undergraduate study in art history.
 However, the department welcomes applications from students with less background in art history who show strong preparation in such fields as classics, history, philosophy, literature, anthropology and Asian studies.